The Architecture of Rings and Fields

 Just as we have the One-Step Subgroup Test in group theory, there is an analogous test for subrings.

-Theorem: Subring Test A nonempty subset \(S\) of a ring \(R\) is a subring if and only if \(S\) is closed under subtraction and multiplication, that is, \[ \forall a, b \in S, \quad (a - b) \in S \text{ and } ab \in S. \]
+Theorem: Subring Test A nonempty subset \(S\) of a ring \(R\) is a subring if \(S\) is closed under subtraction and multiplication, that is, \[ \forall a, b \in S, \quad (a - b) \in S \text{ and } ab \in S. \]

 Proof:

-Next, suppose \(S \neq \emptyset\) is closed under subtraction and multiplication.
+Suppose \(S \neq \emptyset\) is closed under subtraction and multiplication.
 We must verify all ring axioms.

-Additive structure (Abelian group): Since \(S \neq \emptyset\), there exists some \(a \in S\).
-By closure under subtraction, \(a - a = 0 \in S\), establishing the additive identity.
-For any \(a \in S\), we have \(0 - a = -a \in S\), establishing additive inverses.
+Additive structure (Abelian group): Since \(S \neq \emptyset\), there exists some \(s_0 \in S\).
+By closure under subtraction, \(s_0 - s_0 = 0 \in S\), establishing the additive identity.
+For any \(a \in S\), we have \(0 - a = -a \in S\), establishing additive inverses (here \(-a\) denotes the additive inverse in \(R\), which we have just shown lies in \(S\)).
 For any \(a, b \in S\), since \(-b \in S\), we have \(a - (-b) = a + b \in S\), establishing closure under addition.
 Associativity and commutativity of addition are inherited from \(R\).

 Multiplicative structure: Closure under multiplication is given by hypothesis, and associativity of multiplication is inherited from \(R\).